Estyell/Property-Descriptive-Sales-Analysis/README.md

 1-bedroom properties are 95.23% units.
 3-bedroom properties are 93.50% houses.
 4 and 5-bedroom properties are almost exclusively houses (99.67% and 100% respectively).
 Property type must always be considered alongside bedroom count in any price analysis.

 ### Market peaked in 2017
-Sales volume peaked at 4,541 transactions in 2017, with houses representing 79.93% of that year's sales.
-A cooling trend followed in 2018 (3,858 sales) continuing into 2019 (1,385 sales — partial year through July only).
+Sales volume peaked in 2017, with houses representing 79.93% of that year's sales.
+A cooling trend followed in 2018 continuing into 2019 (sales covering partial year through July only).

 ### Unit market share growing in cooling years
 While house dominance declined slightly from 84.77% in 2015 to 73.79% in 2019, units grew from 15.23% to 26.21% — suggesting units maintained relatively stronger demand during the market cooling period.